It's hard to host an event without a venue.

-No matter the experience level, any event professional will be quick to tell you – one of the very first steps is choosing the venue.
+That's why, no matter the experience level, any event marketing professional will be quick to tell you – one of the very first steps is selecting your event's location.

 You don’t need an event manager to tell you that events begin with the location.
 Think back to your tenth birthday party.
-(Or perhaps you have kids, and are facing an upcoming children’s party looming on your to-do list!)
 In that excitement of planning your party, what’s the first question your parents asked?

 “Where do you want to have your birthday party?”